Scale invariance vs conformal invariance: Conjecture in

-The conjecture can be stated in different versions. \begin{itemize} \item Weak version: $a_{\mathrm{IR}} \ge a_{\mathrm{UV}}$ between the flow of two CFTs, which is proved in \cite{Komargodski:2011vj}\cite{Komargodski:2011xv} recently. \item Strong version: $\frac{da(g(\mu))}{d\log\mu}\ge 0$ along the renormalization group flow. \item Gradient formula: $\beta^I = \chi^{IJ} \partial_J a$ (we will make more precise about the statement).\footnote{Even in $d=2$, the proof of the gradient formula is much more non-trivial than that of the $c$-theorem discussed in section \ref{cfunc}.
-Within the power-counting renormalization it was discussed in \cite{Osborn:1991gm}.
-With relevant perturbations, we find more recent discussions in \cite{Friedan:2009ik}.} \end{itemize} The gradient formula suggests $\frac{da(g(\mu))}{d\log\mu} = \beta^I \chi_{IJ} \beta^J$, so it is also called the strongest version (with a tacit assumption $\chi_{IJ}$ is positive definite).
-The gradient formula for the renormalization group flow in $d=4$ was first discussed in \cite{Wallace:1974dx}\cite{Wallace:1974dy}.
+The conjecture can be stated in different versions. \begin{itemize} \item Weak version: $a_{\mathrm{IR}} \ge a_{\mathrm{UV}}$ between the flow of two conformal field theories, which is proved in \cite{Komargodski:2011vj}\cite{Komargodski:2011xv} recently. \item Strong version: $\frac{da(g(\mu))}{d\log\mu}\ge 0$ along the renormalization group flow. \item Gradient formula: $\mathcal{B}^I = \chi^{IJ} \partial_J a$ (we will make more precise about the statement).\footnote{Even in $d=2$ dimension, the proof of the gradient formula is much more non-trivial than that of the $c$-theorem discussed in section \ref{cfunc}.
+Within the power-counting renormalization scheme it was discussed in \cite{Osborn:1991gm}.
+With relevant perturbations, we find more recent discussions in \cite{Friedan:2009ik}.} \end{itemize} The gradient formula suggests $\frac{da(g(\mu))}{d\log\mu} = \mathcal{B}^I \chi_{IJ} \mathcal{B}^J$, so it is also called the strongest version (with a tacit assumption $\chi_{IJ}$ is positive definite).
+The gradient formula for the renormalization group flow in $d=4$ dimension was first discussed in \cite{Wallace:1974dx}\cite{Wallace:1974dy}.

 So far, we have introduced the $a$-function that can be a candidate for the higher dimensional analogue of Zamolodchikov's $c$-function from the Weyl anomaly.
 Since Weyl anomaly appears once we put our conformal field theories on a curved background, we have a natural question if we can read the Weyl anomaly coefficients $a$ and $c$ from correlation functions in the flat space-time.
-We know that in $d=2$, the Weyl anomaly $c$ is related to the two-point function of the energy-momentum tensor.
-The point is that the Weyl anomaly $c$ appears in the contact terms of two-point functions of the trace of the energy-momentum tensor in $d=2$, and the conservation condition relates it to the two-point functions of the energy-momentum tensor $T_{zz}$.
+We know that in $d=2$ dimension, the Weyl anomaly $c$ is related to the two-point function of the energy-momentum tensor.
+The point is that the Weyl anomaly $c$ appears in the contact terms of two-point functions of the trace of the energy-momentum tensor in $d=2$ dimension, and the conservation condition relates it to the two-point functions of the energy-momentum tensor $T_{zz}$.
 Therefore, we can compute the Weyl anomaly $c$ by studying the two-point functions of $T_{zz}$.